tomjaguarpaw/H2/posts/ioscopedref-reference-implementation.md

 `StateT` and obtained a mutable reference type, `STRef`, just a newtype around their `Key`, which itself behaves in a "state-like" way.

+## Acknowledgements

+Thanks to Simon Peyton Jones for helpful discussion and suggestions.